p2pu/learning-about-learning-circles/modules/Courses/_posts/2019-01-02-finding-courses.md

 ---
 # Finding courses

 While you can certainly go site by site and look through what’s available, there are some easier ways to find a course for a learning circle.
-Firstly,  you should know that the P2PU community documents courses that we think work well as learning circles here: [https://www.p2pu.org/en/courses/](https://www.p2pu.org/en/courses/).
+Firstly,  you should know that the P2PU community documents courses that we think work well as learning circles here: <a href="https://www.p2pu.org/en/courses/" target="_blank">https://www.p2pu.org/en/courses/</a>.

 ![This is a screenshot of the P2PU courses page](https://community.p2pu.org/uploads/default/original/2X/4/4b351536bfa2e8526efe7dedcbcb8f2986a6bf3c.png)